Russian developer bets on "Manhattan sur Seine"

 Still Iskenderov has beaten the odds so far.

-“I didn’t believe in it at all, but it’s becoming more and more credible,” Motte said. ($1 = 0.7651 euros) (Reporting by Christian Plumb; Editing by Peter Graff)
+“I didn’t believe in it at all, but it’s becoming more and more credible,” Motte said.
+(Reporting by Christian Plumb; Editing by Peter Graff)